 - Teachers will learn similar hand-on activities and will be provided with NASA educational products that can used to supplement STEM units throughout the year in the classrooms

-To become a mentor, please complete this Mentor Form.
+To become a mentor, please see our Science Blast Mentor page.

 - Leaders in STEM careers such as Astronaut José Hernández, NASA Scientists and Engineers

-- To become a keynote speaker, please complete this Speaker Form.
+- To become a keynote speaker, please Contact Us.

 - 8:30am - 2:00 pm